 Regardless of how they lived back in their eastern origins, women in frontier settlements would have had to participate in the tasks necessary for the establishment and maintenance of homes and farms.
 There was cooking, cleaning, caring for children, laundry, and even working in the fields to occupy days (and according to television and movies, lots of pies to bake).
 The success of the family farms or enterprises depended on each person’s physical contributions, and there was no outsourcing of domestic tasks.
 A day full of manual labor would have been something frontier women got used to, and fast.

-The general dress styles popular in the rest of the country carried over into the wardrobes of pioneer women, namely tight bodices and very full skirts.
+The general dress styles popular in the rest of the country carried over into the wardrobes of pioneer women, namely fitted bodices and very full skirts.
 However, notable alterations were made to accommodate the realities of frontier living.
 Skirts were hemmed three inches shorter for day-to-day dresses, making it easier to move from task to task.
 It was possible that they would have also had weights sewn into the hem to prevent improper exposure on a windy day.

 While the bodice remained tight, sleeves were loosened and worn down to the wrist, accompanied by a high collar to protect against the sun.

-Of course, laundering clothing was a big job back then, and one that women would have to take on, regardless of how used they had previously been to doing it themselves.
+Of course, laundering pioneer clothing was a big job, and one that women would have to take on, regardless of how used they had previously been to doing it themselves.
 I came across an interesting reference to “wash dresses” in the book How the West Was Worn by Chris Enss that reads: “Caring for clothing, regardless of whether the item was homemade or store-bought, required work and time.
 In 1867 a two-piece dress of white cotton with a printed background became popular due to its easy care and was sold in stores, then duplicated by seamstresses throughout the West.
 The garment was known as the “wash dress” because it could be laundered easily.
 Women from all socioeconomic backgrounds wore “wash dresses.”
 While I haven’t yet uncovered further sources for the “wash dress,” it does make sense that fashion would have quickly adapted to meet the needs of the families living “out West.”

 Put on your Sunday best